National Donut Day lands on Friday, June 2, 2023, and I suggest this baker’s dozen (see what I did there!) of great donuts to try in Columbus.

 6. Dodo Donuts: Anything!

-The Dodo Donuts trailer first hit the streets last summer, and already they’ve become a mainstay of the community, including the arrival as North Market’s new donut vendor.
+The Dodo Donuts trailer first hit the streets a couple summers ago, and already they’ve become a mainstay of the community.
+Now they’re parked pretty-permanently on the patio at Land-Grant Brewing in Franklinton.
 They fry up a small base donut, then drizzle and top it with rotating flavors.
 I’ve loved the double chocolate and the PBJ.

 Read more: the Dodo Donuts trailer